AdobeDocs/campaign-web.en/help/v8/msg/gs-messages.md

 Once your message content has been defined, you can preview it to control the rendering of your messages, and check personalization settings with test profiles.
 [Learn more](../preview-test/preview-test.md)

-## Delivery and tracking logs{#gs-tracking-logs}
+## Monitoring and tracking logs{#gs-tracking-logs}

 Monitoring your deliveries after they have been sent is a key step to ensure your maketing campaigns are efficient and reach out to your customers.

 You can monitor after sending a delivery, as well as understand how delivery failures and quarantines are managed.

+Learn more about monitoring and tracking capabilities in [this section](../reporting/gs-reports.md).

 ## Duplicate a delivery {#delivery-duplicate}